Skip to content

 image.png

-On this page, you can find the server's IP address and password.
+On this page, you can find the server's IP address, password, and other information.

 image.png